July 02, 2021 9 min read

-Every year on Memorial Day, thousands are completing the Murph Workout challenge to show their support and appreciation.
+Every year on Memorial Day, thousands complete the Murph Workout challenge to show their support and appreciation.

 In addition to completing or participating in the workout challenge, you can typically find charities funds to donate to in honor of Murphy.
 However, even just participating in the challenge is a great way to spread awareness and encourage others to observe military efforts.

-Despite all the simplicity of the Murph Workout, it is still an effective way to challenge your body and get stronger.
+Despite all the simplicity of the Murph Workout, it is an incredibly effective way to challenge yourself and get mentally and physically stronger.